g-leech/argmin-gravitas/about.md

 {%	include about-links.html	%}

-I'm Gavin Leech, a data scientist at a large private org, and also a '[research parasite][Parasite]'.
-This site is for original studies (and statistical reanalyses) of things like poverty, animal welfare, [scientometrics][Sciento], and the quantified self.
-I aim to write essays and software still worth using [decades][LongContentIsLong] from now.
+I'm Gavin Leech, a data scientist at a large private org and a '[research parasite][Parasite]', or independent scholar.
+I write about things like poverty, animal welfare, [scientometrics][Sciento], and the quantified self.
+I aim for these to still be worth using [decades][LongContentIsLong] from now.
 Current projects [here][Proj].<br>

 <div class="accordion">